ShalomObongo/Student-Sphere/README.md

 # Student-Sphere
-This is a mobile student companion application that aggregates student learning activities
+This is a mobile student companion application that aggregates student learning activities.